posted in: Backcountry Skiing, Gear Reviews

-Dynafit Bindings Review: An enLIGHTtening Experience
+Dynafit Bindings Review: An enLIGHTening Experience

 It’s been three seasons now since I made the switch to Dynafit bindings.
 That first season I kept a pair of skis mounted up with Fritschi Freerides but after a few months of touring with Dynafit bindings I pulled the Freerides, promptly sold them and bought a second pair of Dynafits.
 I had become a Dynafit Disciple.

-I realize that it’s hard for some (ahem… Jason) to envision themselves skiing on a binding that looks so…primitive and so…simple, but making the leap is putting yourself on a path of enLIGHTenment, about 2-4 pounds lighter that is.
+I realize that it’s hard for some to envision themselves skiing on a binding that looks so…primitive and so…simple, but making the leap is putting yourself on a path of enLIGHTenment, about 2-4 pounds lighter that is.
 I’ve skied steep terrain on peaks like Timpanogos, Middle Teton, Mount Superior with no problems.
 I’ve skied them inbounds and out of bounds, slackcountry and backcountry.
 With likely 150 days on my first pair of Dynafit bindings they are still going strong.

 Garmont Axon Ski Boot - Notice the Dynafit Inserts on the toe